 The Spindrift Site area has undergone extensive development due to intensive grading for homes, streets and utilities since it was first recorded.
 However, the City of San Diego has worked cooperatively with the Kumeyaay and developers to find a sustainable solution for development that both reduces potential impacts to remaining subsurface deposits and efficiently allows development projects to be permitted.
 It is with acknowledgement of this interdependence and sustainable development practices that Spindrift Archaeological Consulting develops cultural resources compliance strategies for its clients.

 Spindrift Archaeological Consulting (Spindrift) is a woman- and minority-owned cultural resources compliance firm.
 Spindrift provides a wide range of cost-effective environmental consulting services including inventory surveys, eligibility evaluations, data recovery, construction monitoring, mitigation management, monitoring & compliance, regulatory agency consulting, environmental document section preparation, and agreement documents.
 Spindrift staff have more than 25 combined years of experience providing environmental regulatory compliance services to public and private sector clients.
 We have efficiently assisted clients with compliance with the National Historic Preservation Act (NHPA), National Environmental Policy Act (NEPA), and other federal and state laws and regulations.
 We pride ourselves on offering top-notch environmental compliance solutions, customer attention and on-time deliverables at a competitive cost.

 Owner/Project Manager, Principal Archaeologist & QC Manager

-Arleen is a Registered Professional Archaeologist (No. 15860) with more than 12 years of cultural resource management, contract archaeology, and museum curation experience.
+Arleen has more than 12 years of cultural and natural resource management, contract archaeology, and museum curation experience.